SubhroRoy/NASSCOM--VSD-SOC-design/README.md

 <br>
 FIG 1.1.6: Compiler and assembler I/O for stop watch example
 </figcaption> <br><br>
+In FIG 1.1.5 and FIG 1.1.6 shows a stop watch operation and its respective compiler and assembler input and output. <br>
 * SOC design and openLANE.
 * Get familiar with open-source EDA tools.
 <br><br>